-Town Engineering staff with the Public Works department have raised concern with the requested variance to reduce the minimum interior side yard setback for the detached garages.
+Town Engineering staff with the Public Works department had previously raised concern with the original requested variance to reduce the minimum interior side yard setback for the detached garages to 1.2 m on a neighbouring property's minor variance application.
 Specifically, that the wider garages may negatively impact the overland drainage capabilities of the subject lands through rear yard flooding caused by the wall extensions.
-The River Estates Phase 2 subdivision master Grading Plan did not contemplate (double car) garages along the rear laneway, or at the specified setback.
+The River Estates Phase 2 subdivision master Grading Plan did not contemplate (double car)